Crawley Town F.C.: Return to League Two

-While Crawley were among the pre-season promotion favourites, one win in their first ten games quickly put paid to any such hopes.
-Their form improved as the season progressed, with the West Sussex outfit 12th by 26 December.
+While Crawley were among the pre-season promotion favourites, one win in their first 10 games quickly put paid to any such hopes.
+Their form improved as the season progressed, and they were 12th by 26 December.
 In March 2016, the club was purchased by Turkish businessman Ziya Eren, who set a target for the club to be playing in the Championship within 8–10 years.
 Following a run of six consecutive defeats, Yates was sacked just before the season ended, with Dermot Drummy appointed as his successor.

-The 2016–17 season started strongly for the Reds and fans liked the new strategy put in place by Drummy.
+The 2016–17 season started strongly for the Reds.
 However, after drawing 3–3 at home to Carlisle United thanks to captain Jimmy Smith's late goal, Crawley only narrowly survived in League Two.
-On 4 May, the club sacked Drummy and assistant Matt Gray after under a year in charge.
-Just over a year later, on 27 November 2017, Drummy was found dead near the A414 in Hoddesdon, with the cause of death later confirmed to be suicide.
+On 4 May, the club sacked Drummy after a year in charge.
+On 27 November 2017, Drummy was found dead near the A414 in Hoddesdon, with the cause of death later confirmed to be suicide.

-On 23 May 2017, former Leeds United winger Harry Kewell was appointed as head coach, becoming the first Australian to coach a professional English side, with Warren Feeney appointed assistant manager to Kewell.
-Kewell managed Crawley to a 14th-placed finish - their best since relegation from League One.
+On 23 May 2017, former Leeds United winger Harry Kewell was appointed as head coach.
+Kewell led Crawley to a 14th-placed finish - their best finish since relegation from League One.
 Kewell left the club shortly into the 2018–19 season, to manage fellow League Two club Notts County.
 Gabriele Cioffi was appointed as his successor a week later and led the club to finish 19th that season.

-The 2019–20 season saw Crawley Town compete in League Two for the fifth consecutive season.
-Despite the club reaching the Fourth round of the EFL Cup, their best performance in the competition, manager Gabriele Cioffi left the club by mutual consent on 2 December 2019, with the club having won just once in 11 matches leaving the club 17th in League Two.
+Despite the club reaching the fourth round of the EFL Cup in the 2019–20 season, their best performance in the competition, manager Gabriele Cioffi left the club by mutual consent on 2 December 2019, with the club having won just once in 11 matches leaving the club 17th in League Two.
 Cioffi was replaced by former manager John Yems three days later on a deal until the end of the season.
 Following an upturn in the club's form, with Crawley losing just two of 11 matches, Yems' contract was extended until the end of the 2022–23 season in late January 2020.
 However, in March 2020, the League Two season was suspended due to the COVID-19 pandemic, with Crawley still to play a further nine games.
 The season was later terminated, with Crawley finishing 13th after clubs agreed to base the final table on points per game.
 The following season, Crawley improved one place to 12th.
+In the FA Cup, they reached the fourth round of the FA Cup after beating Premier League Leeds United 3–0.